T20 World Cup: Ireland's Super 8 hopes take huge hit as debutants Canada earn first win at the tournament

 Ireland looking at early elimination from T20 World Cup after second successive defeat; eight-wicket thrashing by India followed by 12-run loss to Canada as North American side claim first win in the tournament; Ireland make only 125-7 chasing 138 for victory in New York on Friday

-Ireland's hopes of reaching the T20 World Cup Super 8s took a massive hit as debutants Canada claimed their first win in the tournament, winning by 12 runs in New York.
+Ireland's hopes of reaching the T20 World Cup Super 8s took a massive hit as debutants Canada claimed their first victory in the tournament, winning by 12 runs in New York.

 Paul Stirling's side have now lost two matches from two after their eight-wicket drubbing against India at the same venue on Wednesday, a game in which they were rolled for 96 in 16 overs on a headline-grabbing pitch that proved diffficult for batting.

-Ireland were limited to 125-7 two days later as they set about trying to trump Canada's 137-7, with only Andy Balbirnie (17) and Lorcan Tucker (10) reaching double figures among the top five batters.
+Ireland were limited to 125-7 two days later as they set about trying to trump Canada's 137-7, with only Andy Balbirnie (17) and Lorcan Tucker (10) reaching double figures among the top five.

 George Dockrell (30no off 23) and Mark Adair (34 off 24) rallied Ireland from 59-6 in the 13th over with a half-century partnership, cutting the requirement to 17 from the final six balls.